 History of the Library

-Founded in 1886 with a donation of $52 and nestled into Newburyport’s historic south end, the Emma L. Andrews Library and Community Center is a lending library and an activities center for adults and youth.
-Our book and periodicals collection is constantly updated to offer new releases and classics, books by local authors, and a range of children’s and young adult favorites.
-Whatever your interests, the “Emma” is a great place to meet your neighbors at one of our adult or youth activities.
+Founded in 1886 with a donation of $52, the Emma L. Andrews Library and Community Center is an independent lending library nestled in Newburyport’s historic south end.
+This vital Newburyport community center serves as a lending library and activities hub for both adults and youth.
+Our ever-evolving collection of books and periodicals includes new releases, timeless classics, works by local authors, and an array of children’s and young adult favorites.
+Whatever your interests, the “Emma” is a fantastic place to connect with your neighbors through our various adult and youth activities.

 Timeline